Mechanizing Synthetic Tait Computability in Istari: A Refresher on STC

 \subsection{Strict Glue Types}

 The core idea of STC invites the existence of a strict glue type $\glue{a}{A}{B(a)}$, where a syntactic component $A$ is glued to a semantic component $B$ just like a $\Sigma$ type.
-The key difference is that it needs to be governed by the syntactic phase, so open equations of the kind $\open(\glue{a}{A}{B(a)} = A)$ hold.
-In order for such equations to hold, the glue type needs to have the syntactic component $A$ to be \emph{open-modal} and the semantic component $B$ to be \emph{closed-modal}~\cite{rijke-shulman-spitters>2020}.
+The key difference is that it needs to be governed by the syntactic phase, so that open equations of the kind $\open(\glue{a}{A}{B(a)} = A)$ hold.
+In order for such equations to hold, the glue type needs to have the syntactic component $A$ be \emph{open-modal} and the semantic component $B$ be \emph{closed-modal}~\cite{rijke-shulman-spitters>2020}.

 \begin{definition} A type $A$ is \emph{open-modal} if its interpretation in the gluing category is a constant function, \ie an object in the form of $(\Gamma(A), A, \mathsf{id})$.
-In the internal language, this means $A \cong \open A$. \end{definition}
+In the internal language, this means $A$ is isomorphic to $\open A$: $A \cong \open A$. \end{definition}

-\begin{definition} A type $B$ is \emph{closed-modal} if its interpretation in the gluing category is trivial on the open part, \ie an object in the form of $(B, \red{\terminal}_\T, !)$.
-In the internal language, this means $B \cong \closed B$.
-The present mechanization uses an equivalent definition~\cite{rijke-shulman-spitters>2020} that is easier to work with: $B$ is closed-modal if under $\syn$, the type $B$ is contractible, \ie has exactly one element up to equality.
-Immediately $\closed B$ for any type $B$ is closed-modal. \end{definition} In the gluing category, the glue type $\glue{a}{A}{B(a)}$ is interpreted exactly as combining the interpretations of $A$ and $B$.
+\begin{definition} A type $B$ is \emph{closed-modal} if its interpretation in the gluing category is trivial on the open part, \ie an object in the form of $(B, \Yo(\red{\terminal}_\T), !)$.
+In the internal language, this means $B$ is isomorphic to $\closed B$: $B \cong \closed B$.
+The present mechanization uses an equivalent definition~\cite{rijke-shulman-spitters>2020} that is easier to work with: $B$ is closed-modal if under $\syn$, the type $B$ is contractible, \ie $\open B \cong \terminal$.
+Immediately $\closed B$ for any type $B$ is closed-modal; $\extTy{A}{\syn}{a_0}$ is also closed-modal because syntactically it collapses to a singleton $a_0$. \end{definition} In the gluing category, the glue type $\glue{a}{A}{B(a)}$ is interpreted exactly as \emph{gluing} the interpretations of $A$ and $B$.